Alan Waxman is Co-Founding Partner and Chief Executive Officer of Sixth Street.

 Mr. Waxman is a Founding LP and Strategic Advisor to Concrete Rose, an early stage investment platform deploying financial and social capital to underrepresented founders of color.
 Mr. Waxman and other Sixth Street team members began advising Concrete Rose leadership on the firm’s formation in 2018 and Sixth Street is a Founding Strategic Partner.

-Mr. Waxman is co-chair of the new National Women’s Soccer League franchise coming to the Bay Area in 2024 and serves on the NWSL’s Board of Governors.
+Mr. Waxman is co-chair of Bay FC, the Bay Area’s new National Women’s Soccer League (NWSL) franchise playing its inaugural season in 2024.
+He serves on the NWSL’s Board of Governors.

 Mr. Waxman holds a B.A. in International Relations from the University of Pennsylvania and currently serves on the Board of Overseers for the University of Pennsylvania College of Arts and Sciences.
 He is a Board Member Emeritus for Tipping Point Community and serves on the Advisory Council for the Boys and Girls Club of the Peninsula, which are both focused on fighting poverty and inequality of opportunity in the San Francisco Bay Area.